Thog/BuildCraft/core/resources/assets/buildcraftcore/guide/item/woodenGearItem.md

+# Wooden Gear
-A gear made of wood.
-The most basic gear available, this is used only for making other machines.
+The most basic gear available, this is used only for making machines.
 $[special.crafting](buildcraft|core:woodenGearItem)
 $[special.new_page]
 Upgrade: